 With a re-design of the main line of Pelikans in 1965, the Pelikano also changed shape to a more streamlined profile.
 Since then, changes mainly manifested initially in a slow reduction of a hood over the point, ending with a fully exposed point, while from 1980 to 2010 the changes mainly involved the cosmetics of the cap and barrel.
 The pre-1980 changes included the appearance of a textured section in 1969 to help keep young fingers from the point, while in 1973 the more familiar grip-directing molded section put in its initial appearance.
 With the model’s fiftieth anniversary, the design was amended radically into something quite unlike other Pelikan models, in what might be an attempt to meet the Lamy Safari in the areas of odd modernistic looks and alarming colours.

-UPDATE: In 2017, Pelikan introduced the Pelikano UP, which offers slightly more sober colour schemes and metal clips, which retaining the odd shape of the P480.
+UPDATE: In 2017, Pelikan introduced the Pelikano UP, which offers slightly more sober colour schemes and metal clips, while retaining the odd shape of the P480.

 Production Run: 1960 – present.

 Cost When New: The original P1-shaped version was DM6.90, or about $1.75 (remembering that the DM was highly and artificially undervalued at this time, so export versions would cost more– for modern values, with that proviso, try this calculator). $25.00 in 2016

 - P460 (1973 – 1979): 13.4 cm long capped, 14.6 cm posted.

 - P460 (2003 – 2010): 13.9 cm capped, 15.1 cm posted, 12.6 cm uncapped.

 - P480 (2010 – present): 13.5 cm capped, 15.3 cm posted (for as long as it lasts), 12.4 cm uncapped.

 Filler: Cartridges, capacity approx. 0.6 or 1.4 ml.